nicholaseager/nicholaseager.github.io/_pages/about.md

 After spending a few years to focus on his career, he quit his full-time job to spend a year traveling the world.
 He volunteered in Nepal building a school for five months, worked on a permaculture farm in Indonesia, traveled to Japan, Iceland, China, Vietnam, and New Zealand.
 These initial travels further cemented his love for travel, landscape photography and story-telling.

 Later on, Nicholas moved to Vietnam to marry the love of his life and continue his passion for photography.
-Nowadays, Nicholas and his wife are living in Italy, where he spends his time focusing on his iOS development work at Bending Spoons and photography.
+Nowadays, Nicholas and his wife are living in Vietnam, where he spends his time focusing on freelance software development and photography.

 ## Ready To Work Together?